aukilabs/domain-server/README.md

 - Private: only people from your organization can save their data to your server, but anyone will be able to read.

 ## Create Server
+1. Log into Posemesh Console
-1. Run `localStorage.setItem("domainservice", true);` in browser console
+2. Run `localStorage.setItem("domainservice", true);` in browser console
-2. Create a server on `Domain Servers` page
+3. Open `Domain Servers` page and create a server. `Redirect URL` is optional, it is the url you want to redirect users to when users scan a lighthouse using a non Auki SDK app.
+This value can be overwritten by domain's redirect url and lighthouse's redirect url.
+If empty, https://aukilabs.com will be used by default.
-3. Make sure you have copied the registration credentials
+4. Make sure you have copied the registration credentials

 # Deployment